-You may need a torrent client like Transmission, a desktop-recorder like simple-screen-recorder, a code editor of your choice like Atom, a mail client like Thunderbird, a video editor tool like Kdenlive.
+You may need a torrent client like Transmission, also a desktop recorder like simple-screen-recorder.
+Along with these, you may need a code editor of your choice like Atom, as well as a mail client like Thunderbird.
+Besides all of these get a video editor tool like Kdenlive.
 You can get any other software just by searching its name.
-You will find some apt command, paste them in your terminal, and it is done!
+You will find some apt commands, paste them into your terminal, and it is done!

 3. Tweaking Functionalities